5 unexpected health problems an eye test can pick up

 Tumours

+Brain tumours have the potential to affect your eyes and vision.
+“It’s not until we look behind the eye to the visual pathway which connects the eyes to the brain, that we might see signs to suggest a tumour” Sam says.
 A tumour is simply a group of abnormal cells that don’t die, as our normal cells do.
-This means that the tumour continues to grow and more and more cells join the mass.
+This means that the tumour continues to grow with more and more cells joining the mass.
 Not all tumours are cancerous, but you should always seek treatment and advice from your GP.

 Alzheimer’s: early detection is next